briankohles/briankohles.github.io/_wiki/ldap.md

 # What That Means

-Lightweight - It's slim, it's fast
+Lightweight - It's slim, it's fast, data transmission is very minimal.

 Directory - It's designed to store simple data as records, like a phone book.